helm/helm/docs/using_helm.md

   will cause all pods to be recreated (with the exception of pods belonging to deployments)

-## 'helm delete': Deleting a Release
+## 'helm uninstall': Uninstalling a Release

-When it is time to uninstall or delete a release from the cluster, use the `helm delete` command:
+When it is time to uninstall or uninstall a release from the cluster, use the `helm uninstall` command:

 ```
-$ helm delete happy-panda
+$ helm uninstall happy-panda
 ```

 This will remove the release from the cluster.
 You can see all of your